 Has all sense of the affection of Christ for His Church and all memory disappeared at the same time?

-This presbyterian phase, how long did it last in the primitive Church?
+This Presbyterian phase, how long did it last in the primitive Church?
 Not even a century.
-And even, if we are to refer to the opinions of men, this phase, which the &#8220;Examination&#8221; considers as the third, has the anteriority in the eyes of many others, who consider the apostolic or episcopal phase the primitive one.
+And even, if we are to refer to the opinions of men, this phase, which the "Examination" considers as the third, has the anteriority in the eyes of many others, who consider the apostolic or Episcopal phase the primitive one.

-Just see to what degree the idea of the progress of the Church has misled the &#8220;Examination.&#8221;
+Just see to what degree the idea of the progress of the Church has misled the "Examination."

-Making mention of I Corinthians 13, where Paul shews us that our present knowledge is far from being comparable to that which we shall have when we see face to face, the author
+Making mention of @1 Corinthians 13, where Paul shews us that our present knowledge is far from being comparable to that which we shall have when we see face to face, the author

-| &#8220;Examination,&#8221; pages 64, 65.
+¦ Examination," pages 64, 65.